 Volleyball Foot and Ankle Injuries

-Chronic ankle instability is another type of foot and ankle injury associated with playing volleyball that can occur due to repeated stress on the ligaments around the joint or even one severe sprain that had not been fully rehabilitated properly afterward.
-Symptoms of chronic ankle instability include pain in the affected area when bearing weight on it, recurring episodes of giving way (when one’s foot unexpectedly turns inward), increased swelling after physical activity, decreased range of motion due to scar tissue formation in the joint capsule, feelings of unsteadiness when walking, as well as difficulty balancing on uneven surfaces.
+To identify chronic ankle instability, you might experience feelings of the ankle “giving way” frequently, swelling and tenderness following activity.
+Other chronic ankle instability symptoms include pain in the affected area when bearing weight on it, recurring episodes of giving way (when one’s foot unexpectedly turns inward), increased swelling after physical activity, decreased range of motion due to scar tissue formation in the joint capsule, feelings of unsteadiness when walking, as well as difficulty balancing on uneven surfaces.

+At Florida Foot and Ankle Specialists, we understand the importance of getting back to your active lifestyle after a volleyball injury.
+That’s why our expert team is dedicated to providing comprehensive care from diagnosis to recovery.
+We utilize state-of-the-art equipment and treatment methods to ensure that each patient receives individualized care for their specific condition.
 If you have any concerns about possible foot/ankle problems related to playing volleyball, make sure you visit us at Florida Foot & Ankle Specialist as we specialize in treating athletic injuries for proper diagnosis/treatment/prevention advice!

 This site does not contain or provide medical/health advice.
 The medical/health information is provided for general information and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
 The use or reliance of any information contained on this site is solely at your own risk.